Destinations Greece Athens

 €€ €250–500/night · the design hotels and the centre Acropolis-view set

 Coco-Mat — the Greek mattress and design brand — opened this 5-star in Koukaki as the flagship of their Athens hotel line.
-124 rooms over a small footprint, Greek-design interiors throughout (the bed is the obvious headline), a rooftop bar with the full Parthenon view, and a kitchen that does serious breakfast and a respectable Mediterranean dinner.
+A small 5-star with Greek-design interiors throughout (the bed is the obvious headline) and a kitchen that does serious breakfast and a respectable Mediterranean dinner.
 Walking distance to the Acropolis (8 min), the museum (5), and Koukaki's restaurant strip (3).
 The most reliable €€ pick in the city for a design traveller.

 What it's known for